aljebraschool/aljebraschool_blog/club7fp6y000h08joa21r0eyu.md

 Let's see this in action below!

-Question : Given a grade book containing the names and scores of each student in three, create a calculator #that will be used to evaluate the following
+Question : Given a grade book containing the names and scores of each student in three subjects, create a calculator #that will be used to evaluate the following

 1\.
 Total score of each student